Crypto-Arsenal/public-docs/WritingStrategy_en.md

 }

 ```
-### Data Structure of `trade()`
+### Carried-in Data in `trade()`
-When strategy is called, `information` as a parameter is carried in `trade()`, containing two categories of objects, `candle` and `orderBooks`.
+When a strategy is called, `information` as a parameter is carried in `trade()`, containing two categories of objects, `candle` and `orderBooks`.
+The following code snippet shows you how to retrieve candle and orderBooks info,
-You are able to access them as below,

 ``` javascript
   const candle = information.candle;
   const orderBooks = information.orderBooks;
 ```

-Crypto-Arsenal supports multi-pair tradings, `candle` and `orderBooks` are able to carry in multi-pair info.
-The following code snippet shows you how to acquaire one specific candle or orderbook info of a trading pair in an exchange.
+Crypto-Arsenal supports multi-pair tradings, `candle` and `orderBooks` may carry-in data for multiple pairs.
+The following code snippet shows you how to acquaire one specific candle and orderbook info of multiple pairs in an exchange.
 Please note that `exchange` and `pair` are registered by developers through `this.subscribedBooks` in `strategy constructor`.

 ``` javascript